pikulet/intellex/README.txt

 highest priority reflects the importance of a case better.
 We also update the total number of documents (subtract 1), which is used in the calculation on idf on query terms.

-67          247336  ...
-HK Court of First Instance
-68          247336  ...
-HK High Court
-109        2044863  ...
-HK Court of First Instance
-110        2044863  ...
-HK High Court
-248        2145566  ...
-Federal Court of Australia
-249        2145566  ...
-Industrial Relations Court of Australia
-348        2147493  ...
-Federal Court of Australia
-349        2147493  ...
-Industrial Relations Court of Australia
-392        2148198  ...
-Federal Court of Australia
-393        2148198  ...
-Industrial Relations Court of Australia
-1207       2167027  ...
-Federal Court of Australia
-1208       2167027  ...
-Industrial Relations Court of Australia
-1554       2225321  ...
-UK Court of Appeal
-1555       2225321  ...
-UK Crown Court
-1565       2225341  ...
-UK High Court
-1566       2225341  ...
-UK Crown Court
-1638       2225516  ...
-UK Court of Appeal
-1639       2225516  ...
-UK High Court
-1672       2225597  ...
-UK Court of Appeal
-1673       2225597  ...
-UK High Court
-1674       2225598  ...
-UK Court of Appeal
-1675       2225598  ...
-UK High Court
-14027      3062427  ...
-Federal Court of Australia
-14028      3062427  ...
-Industrial Relations Court of Australia
-14029      3062433  ...
-Federal Court of Australia
-14030      3062433  ...
-Industrial Relations Court of Australia
-14036      3063259  ...
-Federal Court of Australia
-14037      3063259  ...
-Industrial Relations Court of Australia
-14039      3063522  ...
-Federal Court of Australia
-14040      3063522  ...
-Industrial Relations Court of Australia
-14638      3926753  ...
-UK Court of Appeal
-14639      3926753  ...
-UK Crown Court

-We also found some chinese documents from HK High Court and HK Court of First Instance (duplicated data).
+We also found some Chinese documents from HK High Court and HK Court of First Instance (duplicated data).
 More specifically, this was in document 2044863.
-We did not add any special processing methods because the case is isolated.
-It is unlikely that the user wants to look something up from the document.
+We did not add any special processing methods because the case is isolated and it is unlikely that the user wants to look something up from the document.

-There are also other unicode characters that are not recognised, which some classmates have aptly identified on the forum.
+There are also other unicode characters that are not recognised.
 These can be easily resolved with utf-8 encoding.

 # Indexing Algorithm

-We first tokenise the documents using the same methods as in previous homeworks.
-Our aim is to model the tf-idf method as closely as possible (especially wrt indexing).
+We first tokenise the documents using the nltk tokenisers with stemming and case folding as in previous homeworks.
+Our aim is to model the baseline tf-idf method as closely as possible.
 The increased features would mostly come from the searching stage, where we perform query expansion.

 ## Parallelising NLTK tokenisation